andqok/You-Dont-Know-JS/this & object prototypes/ch5.md

 When `a` is created by calling `new Foo()`, one of the things (see Chapter 2 for all *four* steps) that happens is that `a` gets an internal `[[Prototype]]` link to the object that `Foo.prototype` is pointing at.

-Stop for a moment and ponder the implications of that statement.

-In class-oriented languages, multiple **copies** (aka, "instances") of a class can be made, like stamping something out from a mold.
-As we saw in Chapter 4, this happens because the process of instantiating (or inheriting from) a class means, "copy the behavior plan from that class into a physical object", and this is done again for each new instance.

 But in JavaScript, there are no such copy-actions performed.
 You don't create multiple instances of a class.
 You can create multiple objects that `[[Prototype]]` *link* to a common object.
 But by default, no copying occurs, and thus these objects don't end up totally separate and disconnected from each other, but rather, quite ***linked***.

-`new Foo()` results in a new object (we called it `a`), and **that** new object `a` is internally `[[Prototype]]` linked to the `Foo.prototype` object.

 **We end up with two objects, linked to each other.** That's *it*.
 We didn't instantiate a class.
 We certainly didn't do any copying of behavior from a "class" into a concrete object.
 We just caused two objects to be linked to each other.